-Stop Sweaty Hands (Hyperhidrosis) with Botox
+Sweaty Palms Treatment with Botox

 Excessive sweating of the palms (also called palmar hyperhidrosis) can be caused by neurologic, metabolic, or other systemic diseases, but often it is an isolated issue for otherwise healthy people.
 Sometimes triggers, like hot weather or anxiety, cause the sweating, but often there is no obvious cause, which means that it can happen at any time.

 Botox is a safe, long-lasting method to treat excessive sweating of the palms—one which can significantly improve your symptoms.
 When Botox is injected into your skin, it blocks the acetylcholine receptors that activate your sweat glands, disabling your ability to sweat in the areas where the Botox has been injected.
-This treatment has been in use for many years, and studies that have been conducted on its long-term effects have had very positive results.
+This sweaty palms treatment has been in use for many years, and studies that have been conducted on its long-term effects have had very positive results.

-Botox treatment for sweaty palms typically takes less than half an hour, but the effects can last for up to 12 months (although it is possible that you may need two, or in some cases three, treatments per year, depending on the case).
+Botox for sweaty palms treatment typically takes less than half an hour, but the effects can last for up to 12 months (although it is possible that you may need two, or in some cases three, treatments per year, depending on the case).
 The injections can be a little painful in the hands because palms have so many nerve endings—but the needles used are tiny, and nerve blocks can be used to numb the hands first, making the procedure much more comfortable for you.

 If you’re tired of allowing excessive sweating of the palms to affect your quality of life—whether personal, professional, or both—consider scheduling a consultation with Dr. Rajagopal to find out if Botox treatment is right for you.

 Cost of treating palmar hyperhidrosis with Botox: $1200.